 While every business is unique, there are some fundamental rules you should follow when searching for the right data backup.
 Here’s our take on it …

-Focus on business continuity, not just backup
+Focus on business continuity, not just a data backup solution

 What’s the difference?